davemarong/youtube-extension/README.md

 ## General Information

-- Provide general information about your project here.
-- What problem does it (intend to) solve?
-- What is the purpose of your project?
-- Why did you undertake it?
 If you have a playlist of songs on youtube, and some of the videos get taken down, all the information disappears.
 Unless you have a photographic memory, you will probably not remember the title of the song.
 That means you can't add the song again to your playlist.
 That is the reason why i created this extension.
 An easy and simple way to save the titles of those deleted videos.

 ## Technologies Used